Living on the Streets: What’s It Really Like?

 Most of us have probably never imagined ourselves living on the streets.
 But for about 2% of the world’s population, this is their unfortunate reality.

-Whether we admit it or not, homelessness has become very prevalent in the past several years.
-In big cities like New York and Washington DC, the numbers are especially high.
-But with shelters almost always filled to capacity, many of the homeless have no choice but to sleep on the cold pavements.
+Whether we admit it or not, homelessness has become very prevalent in the past several years and became worse during the pandemic.
+In big cities like New York, Los Angeles, and Washington DC, the numbers are especially high.
+But with shelters almost always filled to capacity, many homeless have no choice but to sleep on the cold pavements.

 But what is living on the streets really like?